alper/nix-shorts/posts/develop-and-build-with-flakes.md

 * `nix flake check`

-Checks whether the flake can be evaluated and give you feedback on things you may be doing wrong.
+Checks whether the flake can be evaluated and gives feedback on things that may be wrong.

 * `nix flake metadata`